 - Do you have a working knowledge of coding?

-- Are you willing to hire someone who does?
+- Are you willing to hire someone who is knowledgeable in coding?

 - How will users interact with your content?

 - What are the goals and needs of your business and the site?